Lake Dexter (Polk County, Florida)

 Lake Dexter, which is somewhat apostrophe shaped, is a natural freshwater lake in southeast Winter Haven, Florida.
 This lake has a 166 acre surface area.
-It is bounded on the east and northeast by residences, on the north by commercial property, on the northwest by residences and along its entire southwest and southern shore area by grassland.
-A partially completed and abandoned residential project is in the grassland at the very south side of Lake Dexter.
+It is bounded on the south by a hotel, on the southeast by an apartment complex, on the east and northeast by residences, on the north by commercial property, on the northwest by residences and on the west by a Legoland resort.
 Parts of the shore around the lake are lined by swampy areas.

 Possibly the south and southeast shores of Lake Dexter border on publicly owned land.
 If this is public land, it is the only place the public could fish from the shore.
 At any rate the lake has only boat access from private boat ramps and docks and it has no public swimming areas.
 The Hook and Bullet website says Lake Dexter contains largemouth bass, bluegill and crappie.